 Please visit our Locations page for a full list of facilities.

-The fellow will be based at the Main Campus (Miami, FL) but there will be sufficient opportunity to assist at each of the health system’s entities.
+The fellows will be based at the Main Campus (Miami, FL) but there will be sufficient opportunity to assist at each of the health system’s entities.

-Is there a requirement that the fellow accept a position after completing the fellowship?
+Is there a requirement that the fellows accept a position after completing the fellowship?

 No.

-Is there any obligation for Nicklaus Children’s to hire the fellow upon completion of the fellowship program?
+Is there any obligation for Nicklaus Children’s to hire the fellows upon completion of the fellowship program?

 No.

-Is there a requirement that the fellow be bilingual in English and Spanish?
+Is there a requirement that the fellows be bilingual in English and Spanish?

 No. However, fluent or at least conversational Spanish will be helpful in your interaction with the culture of Miami.